pyconll/pyconll/README.md

 ### Documentation

-Documentation is essential to learning how to use any library.
-The full API documentation can be found online at [https://pyconll.readthedocs.io/en/latest/](https://pyconll.readthedocs.io/en/latest/).
-Examples are also important and a growing number of examples can be found in the `examples` folder.
+The full API documentation can be found online at [https://pyconll.readthedocs.io/](https://pyconll.readthedocs.io/).
+A growing number of examples can be found in the `examples` folder.

 ### Contributing